Executive Education – Open Enrollment Programmes

 Academic area: Decision Sciences

-Fontainebleau, May-June 2024 (P3), Theos Evgeniou, Professor of Decision Sciences and Technology Management and Spyros Zoumpoulis Assistant Professor of Decision Sciences.
+Fontainebleau, January – February 2025, Theos Evgeniou, Professor of Technology and Business and Spyros Zoumpoulis Assistant Professor of Decision Sciences

-Singapore, May-June 2024 (P3), Anton Ovchinnikov, Visiting Professor and Spyros Zoumpoulis Assistant Professor of Decision Sciences
+Singapore, January – February 2025, Anton Ovchinnikov, Visiting Professor and Spyros Zoumpoulis Assistant Professor of Decision Sciences

 What do managers need to know to successfully identify, evaluate, create value from and lead AI initiatives in their organizations?
 This course will provide the foundational knowledge for this key question.
 The course will combine three key elements: